mochoabuilds/-cognition-/README.md

 * Rewriting code and making arrays more ergonomic
 * Determining the metrics that improve downstream performance
 * Lowering the costs of switching data across different corner stores
-* Data Exchange? helping clients/customers share and sell their data for training computer vision models
 * Better understanding how social, economic and legal systems work together to achieve research goals

 ## APPENDIX A: POLICY MEMORANDUM